ayush-37-dev/Dashboard-App/README.md

+**Download the files and put them on the correct folders(Follow the struture given below)

 # Scalable Web App with Authentication & Dashboard

 This project is a **full-stack web application** with authentication and a dashboard.
 It allows users to **signup/login**, manage tasks (CRUD), and view their profile.
 The frontend is built with **React.js**, and the backend uses **Node.js + Express** with **MongoDB** for data storage.